LLM Proxy

 DELETE

-β Revoke a token
+β Revoke token (soft deactivation)

 All management endpoints require: